scade-platform/swift-android-site/content/docs/getting-started/helloworld.md

 	  ]
 	```

-11. Change 4:  the Swift4j package as a dependency to our target
+11. Change 4:  add the Swift4j package as a dependency to our **target**

 	```swift
 	.target(